Become A Career Change Maker

 Following a journey of discovery, I found the world of coaching.
 I trained for my coaching certification alongside my legal career.
 I continued to work as a lawyer and worked with coaching clients in my spare time.
 When I was on maternity leave with my son, I realised that going back to those 16-hour days was not an option and struggled to figure out the best next step for me.
 I had changed and wanted to work in a way that worked for my family.
 I made a tough decision and broke free of law firm life.

-There began my portfolio career, where I work as a consultant lawyer and a coach for ambitious women.
+There began my portfolio career, where I work as an in-house lawyer and a coach for high-achieving women.

 There are many professional women who feel stuck with their career options.
-I help them to kickstart their careers and work in a way that works for them and their families.
+I help them to kickstart their careers and work in a way that fully aligns with their strengths and passions.

-Finding fulfilling, flexible and rewarding work can feel like a real challenge, especially when you’re also managing the demands of parenthood.
-I blend my expertise as a coach with my experience as a professional working mum to guide clients through a simple and impactful process to loving work and life.
+Finding fulfilling rewarding work can feel like a real challenge.
+I blend my expertise as a career and executive coach with my experience as a professional working women to guide clients through a simple and impactful process to loving work and life.

-The Career Fulfillment Framework™ in my signature program, will take you from overwhelmed and confused to energised and focused.
+The Career Fulfilment Framework™ in my signature method that will take you from overwhelmed and confused to energised and focused.

 No more searching for career change ideas on Google or Pinterest.
-No more worrying about what you should be doing with your career.
-Instead, you can focus your energy on having fun with your family.
+No more worrying about what you should be doing with your career and actually learn into what is right for you.

-If you’re ready to get started down the path of finding work you love, I invite you to book a free Career Kickstart session while they’re available.
+If you’re ready to get started down the path of finding work you love, I invite you to book a call.
 Simply click the button below.